 - Use a Loomio thread instead of writing an email

-- Seek participation through a Proposal or Poll
+- Seek participation with a Poll

 - Point people to Loomio as the preferred place for communication